adekoyadapo/360ace-blog/_posts/2023-02-12-experience-1.md

 This is going to be in series with more highlights into the best practices adopted, mistakes made, and corrective measure put in place over the years of deploying cloud workloads.<br>
 Majority of the cloud service providers actually have provided robust documentations that I have really leveraged on in many consultancy activities and implementation projects I have been part of and believe me they are really helpful.<br>
-More insightful information will be shared on this journey so stay tuned...
+More insightful information will be shared on this journey, so stay tuned...